-For the UAE, the overall index score has reduced marginally from 4.8 in 2016 to 4.7 in 2017, suggesting easing pressures overall, helped by a strong and ever increasing supply of talent in the market.
+For the UAE, the overall index score has reduced from 4.7 in 2018 to 4.6 in 2019, suggesting easing pressures overall, helped by a strong and ever increasing supply of talent in the market.

 The economy recovered from the slowdown of 2017.
 The medium-term outlook for growth outside the oil sectors is positive, thanks to greater investment, stronger prospects among trading partners and future tourism gains.

 The boom in US shale production has lowered oil price forecasts, which will negatively impact oil sector growth in the UAE.
 To avoid risks associated with oil, the Government plans to diversify the economy and reduce the contributions of oil to GDP from 30% to 20% by 2021.
 The Government also continues to rebalance the economy away from the public sector through modification of the public-private sector balance of incentives for Emirati nationals, in a bid to increase Emirati private sector employment.

 To support the region's attractiveness to high-skilled migrant labour, the Government has approved plans to offer long-term visas of 10 years to highly qualified scientists and researchers, and 5-year visas to entrepreneurs and outstanding students, beyond the current 3 years.